Hindi Tamil

 Conclusion:

-The prescribed duties can be many, but still they can be categorised into three.
+Eventhough one’s prescribed duties can be many but still they can be categorised into three.

-- As a Brähmaëa, Kñatriya, Vaiçya or Çüdra.
+• Brähmaëa, Kñatriya, Vaiçya and Çüdra.
 [Doctor, Engineer, Farmer, Teacher, Administrator, Warrior, Lawyer, Laborer, etc.]

-- The prescribed duties that are related to parents, children, parents-in-law and others like saintly persons, dependent living beings (i.e. all the living beings), etc.
+• The prescribed duties that are related to one’s parents, children, parents-in-law and others (like saintly persons, dependent living beings i.e. all the living beings, etc).

-- As per the state of one’s evolution sädhana varies : viräö-rüpa, säyujya, sälokya, särñöi, särüpya, sämépya, çänta, däsya, sakhya, vätsalya, çåìgära and çåìgära-audärya.
-[The recommended sädhana (for all) for this age, the kali-yuga, is singing congregationally the holy names of the Supreme Lord (with unlimited attachment like the inhabitants of Vrindavan).]
+• As per the state of one’s consciousness, the platform of his sädhana varies : viräö-rüpa, säyujya, sälokya, särñöi, särüpya, sämépya, çänta, däsya, sakhya, vätsalya, çåìgära and çåìgära-audärya.
+[The recommended sädhana for this age, the kali-yuga, (for all) is singing congregationally the holy names of the Supreme Lord (with great attachment like the inhabitants of Vrindavan).]

-When these three catagories of prescribed duties are performed without any negligence, is said to be the devotional service.
-Eventually, when one’s devotional service gets matured and merges into love of God, is said to be the pure devotional service (which is discussed eloborately in Çrémad-Bhägavatam and Çré Chaitanya Charitamrita).
+When one performs these three catagories of prescribed duties without any negligence and without any tinge of ulterior motivations, is said to be the devotional service.
+Eventually when one’s devotional service gets matured and merges into love of God, is said to be the pure devotional service (This is the act of self (the living being); not the body) (which is discussed elaborately in Çré Chaitanya Charitamrita).

 Çré Chaitanya Charitamrita (Madhya lila 128, 129) states,